Wynadorn/3ds_vscode_template/README.md

 The `.vscode` directory holds the settings that VS Code should use for the project.
 The `c_cpp_properties.json` file determines what directories IntelliSense searches in to find code for your project.
 The `tasks.json` file defines useful tasks like `make` and `make clean` so you don't have to switch to your terminal application to run them.
 The `launch.json` file defines the `(gdb) Launch` task for running the debugger.

 Running the `make` build task will create an `.3dsx` file at the root of the project.
 You can run this file in the emulator by running the `run` task.

----
-To the extent possible under law, [cuibonobo](https://github.com/cuibonobo/) and [wynadorn](https://github.com/wynadorn/) have [waived all copyright](https://creativecommons.org/publicdomain/zero/1.0/) and related or neighboring rights to this work.